 Given that there are several options for insulation materials, it's important to keep in mind that some materials are more DIY-friendly than others.
 If you decide on spray insulation, for example, then you should definitely hire a local insulation contractor.
 If you already have a general contractor working on your bathroom, make sure to let them know that you want your interior walls to be insulated as part of the project.

-Adding insulation in a home costs anywhere from $1,100 to $2,600 on average.
-As for bathroom walls, this price breaks down to $1 to $4 per square foot.
+Adding insulation to a home costs an average of $1,100 to $2,700.
+For bathroom walls, this price ranges from $1 to $4 per square foot.
 These costs fluctuate according to several factors.

 The type of insulation impacts the overall price.
 For example, polystyrene foam is much less expensive than spray foam.
 The overall size of the bathroom also contributes to the cost, as does the removal of pre-existing insulating materials.
 Insulation pros charge $40 to $80 per hour for labor because the installation process requires them to work in hard-to-reach areas.